 Nonherbal teas, including green and oolong, contain both L-theanine and caffeine.
 Even decaffeinated versions of nonherbal teas contain traces of caffeine.
 Although nonherbal teas provide various health benefits, the caffeine content may be unsafe during pregnancy.
-Caffeine crosses the placenta and may effect the development of your unborn baby.
+Caffeine crosses the placenta and may affect the development of the fetus.
 Consult your obstetrician or midwife about the safety of caffeine before drinking nonherbal teas during pregnancy.

 Adverse side effects may occur as a result of ingesting tea extracts or dietary supplements.
 These side effects include gastrointestinal problems, headache and dizziness.
-Expectant mothers should avoid L-theanine during pregnancy due to a lack of scientific research regarding the safety and efficacy of the compound.
+Avoid L-theanine during pregnancy due to a lack of scientific research regarding the safety and efficacy of the compound.
 Always consult your physician before using any type of dietary supplement during pregnancy.